 Ed Creagh, writing a humorous piece in the Southeast Missourian about animals making it into the news at the time, briefly mentioned a cat named Kiki who, as he put it, got himself 'bottled up'.
 The extract continued:

-Lakenheath, Suffolk, England Billy is a tabby-and-white cat living in 2013 in Elveden, a small village a few miles from the Royal Air Force base at Lakenheath, Suffolk in eastern England, home to the USAF 48th Fighter Wing.
+Billy is a tabby-and-white cat living in 2013 in Elveden, a small village a few miles from the Royal Air Force base at Lakenheath, Suffolk in eastern England, home to the USAF 48th Fighter Wing.
 Billy is a rescue cat, said to be 'proud to be a "moggy", and very proud of his country and its heritage'.
-He has a presence as 'British Billy' on the Lakenheath/USAF website for the benefit of his many American friends who ask about things they find puzzling about British life and culture, with two pages here and here of informative articles where he explains all manner of customs, phrases and aspects of that culture.
+He has a presence as 'British Billy' on the Lakenheath/USAF website for the benefit of his many American friends who ask about things they find puzzling about British life and culture, with informative articles where he explains all manner of customs, phrases and aspects of that culture.
 These range from the significance of various saints' days and holidays, the royal family and the weather, to fish and chips, bangers and mash and even TV programmes.
 He's a very well-informed feline!
-Billy has his own e-mail address and Lakenheath base has a Facebook page.
+Billy has his own e-mail address and Lakenheath base has a Facebook page and Twitter account.

 Timperley, Cheshire, UK: May 2013